What is "Logon as Batch job"?

 Why RPM needs "Logon as Batch Job"

-RPM is a print server software and a virtual printer with the ability to process print jobs as a specific Windows user.
+RPM is a print server software and a virtual printer that can process print jobs as a specific Windows user.
 As you well know, sometimes the permissions make this necessary; for instance, if you want to

 We are pleased to make this page available to you.
 Helping our users makes us all successful, and we're happy to share this information with the community.